Aortic Valve Replacement: Minimally Invasive

 camera to do the surgery.
 With this approach, your surgeon will make several small

 holes in your chest.
-Some surgeons use robot-controlled arms to perform the surgery.
+Some surgeons use robot-controlled arms to do the surgery.
+Your

-Your doctor will review all of your options with you along with their associated risks
+healthcare provider will review all of your options with you along with their risks

 What happens after a minimally invasive aortic valve replacement?